 On July 23, 1999, we acquired substantially all assets and assumed certain liabilities of SilverPlatter Education, Inc. from SilverPlatter Information, Inc. for a combination of cash and shares of our common stock.
 On January 28, 2000, we acquired all of the assets and liabilities of Multimedia Marketing, Inc. d/b/a m3 the Healthcare Learning Company for a combination of cash and shares of our common stock.
 On January 28, 2000, we acquired substantially all of the assets of EMInet, Inc. for a combination of cash and shares of our common stock.
-On January 28, 2000, we acquired substantially all of the assets of EMInet, Inc. for a combination of cash and shares of our common stock.
 On January 11, 2000, we acquired substantially all of the assets and liabilities of Quick Study, Inc. for a combination of cash and shares of our common stock.
 On January 3, 2000, we acquired substantially all of the assets of KnowledgeReview, LLC for a combination of cash and shares of our common stock.
 The acquisitions were accounted for as purchases.

-The unaudited pro forma balance sheet gives effect to: (i) the acquisition of Multimedia Marketing, Inc. d/b/a m3 the Healthcare Learning Company; (ii) the acquisition of EMInet, Inc.; (iii) the acquisition of Quick Study, Inc.; (iv) the acquisition of KnowledgeReview, LLC; (v) the conversion of series A, B and C preferred stock into our common stock; (vi) the conversion of \$1,293,000 of notes payable-related party to series B preferred stock and conversion to our common stock; (vii) the issuance of our common stock in this offering and the sale of an estimated 1,111,111 shares of our common stock in a concurrent private sale to Healtheon/WebMD at an assumed initial offering price of \$9.00 per share as described in "Use of Proceeds", net of offering costs of approximately \$4.4 million, of which \$295,000 have already been paid; and (viii) the repayment of \$1,276,708 of debt in connection with the acquisition of m3 the Healthcare Learning Company and Quick Study as if the offering and each of the other transactions had been completed as of December 31, 1999.
+The unaudited pro forma balance sheet gives effect to: (i) the acquisition of Multimedia Marketing, Inc. d/b/a m3 the Healthcare Learning Company; (ii) the acquisition of EMInet, Inc.; (iii) the acquisition of Quick Study, Inc.; (iv) the acquisition of KnowledgeReview, LLC; (v) the conversion of series A, B and C preferred stock into our common stock; (vi) the conversion of \$1,293,000 of notes payable-related party to series B preferred stock and conversion to our common stock; (vii) the issuance of our common stock in this offering and the sale of 1,111,111 shares of our common stock in a concurrent private sale to Healtheon/WebMD at the initial offering price as described in "Use of Proceeds", net of offering costs of approximately \$4.4 million, of which \$295,000 have already been paid; and (viii) the repayment of \$1,276,708 of debt in connection with the acquisition of m3 the Healthcare Learning Company and Quick Study as if the offering and each of the other transactions had been completed as of December 31, 1999.

-The unaudited pro forma condensed statements of operations give effect to: (i) the acquisition of SilverPlatter Education, Inc.; (ii) the acquisition of Multimedia Marketing, Inc. d/b/a m3 the Healthcare Learning Company; (ii) the acquisition of EMInet, Inc.; (iii) the acquisition of Quick Study, Inc.; (iv) the acquisition of KnowledgeReview, LLC; (v) the conversion of series A, B and C preferred stock into our common stock; (vi) the conversion of \$1,293,000 of notes payable-related party to series B preferred stock and conversion to our common stock; and (vii) the issuance of our common stock in this offering and the sale of an estimated 1,111,111 shares of our common stock in a concurrent private sale at an assumed initial offering price of \$9.00 per share as described in "Use of Proceeds," net of offering costs of approximately \$4.4 million of which \$295,000 have already been paid as if the offerings and each of the other transactions had been completed as of January 1, 1999.
+The unaudited pro forma condensed statements of operations give effect to: (i) the acquisition of SilverPlatter Education, Inc.; (ii) the acquisition of Multimedia Marketing, Inc. d/b/a m3 the Healthcare Learning Company; (ii) the acquisition of EMInet, Inc.; (iii) the acquisition of Quick Study, Inc.; (iv) the acquisition of KnowledgeReview, LLC; (v) the conversion of series A, B and C preferred stock into our common stock; (vi) the conversion of \$1,293,000 of notes payable-related party to series B preferred stock and conversion to our common stock; and (vii) the issuance of our common stock in this offering and the sale of 1,111,111 shares of our common stock in a concurrent private sale at the initial offering price as described in "Use of Proceeds," net of offering costs of approximately \$4.4 million of which \$295,000 have already been paid as if the offerings and each of the other transactions had been completed as of January 1, 1999.